lakshaysethi/lakshaysethi/README.md

   - Gitlab CI - 7/10
   - Cloud Compute (AWS GCP VPS) - 9/10

-Other Interestiong things about me:
+Other Interesting things about me:
 - I like Learning Chinese and can speak and converse in Chinese. (~4-5/10)
-- I really love food.
+- I love food.
 My favourite dish is Dosa but I like all food.
 I also like walking and hiking with friends.
 - I really enjoy non-fiction books.
 Books and ideas by Robert Greene, Eckheart Tolle, Brian Tracy, Stephen Covey, and James Clear have really influenced my way of thinking.

 https://lakshaysethi.com